 - Super responsive illustrations and clean web-compatible typography.

 - Strong layouts as opposed to fixed or fluid layout.

-- High quality line-tracking and flexible formatting (control over orphans and widows).
+- Line-tracking and flexible formatting with candid control over orphans and widows.

 - Zero cost distribution.